 By Train: Travel to Barcelona Sants train station.
 Barcelona is easily accessible from most of Spain, sometimes with a change in Madrid.
 Another option is to travel down on a 6 hour direct train from Paris.
 The station is around 15-20 minutes drive from central Barcelona around La Rambla and Gothic quarter.
 Check Eurail for trains into and out of Barcelona.

-Weekend in Barcelona Itinerary
+Day 1 Saturday – Weekend In Barcelona Itinerary

 1. Orientation – Free Bike or Walking Tour

 First things first, grab a cafe con leche and Spanish omelette to ramp up your energy levels for the mornings activities!

 With so much to see in only a weekend in Barcelona, a free walking or bike tour is the perfect way to orientate yourself in the city.
 You can tick off some of the lesser known sights before moving onto the big guns.

 A free walking/bike tour is a guided tour around a city by locals who share their knowledge with you and at the end of the tour, you pay your guide only what you think the tour was worth.